pooya-rostami/gawd/README.md

 ### As a command-line tool

 After installation, the `gawd` command-line tool should be available in your shell.
-Otherwhise, you can call it using `python -m gawd`.
+Otherwise, you can call it using `python -m gawd`.

 ```
 usage: gawd [-h] [--threshold X] [--position-weight X] [--job-name-weight X] [--short] first second